 Similar customer aware videos are also being integrated into smart shelves.
 Sensors within the shelves identify the items picked by consumers and use this information to provide relevant product recommendations or promotions.

 Personalized Retail App

-Retail apps are mobile phone based applications that retailers use in an attempt to keep customers engaged with their brand, even when not in store.
-Most apps provide information regarding existing products and announce the launch of new products, while many also allow customers to place orders directly from their mobile device.
-The more in-depth apps include features like, product comparisons, favourite lists, reservations to meet customer service staff, product holds for purchase or rental, as well as browsing maps of retail locations nearest you.
+Retail apps keep customers engaged with brands, even when they’re not in your store.
+Most provide information about current products and announce the launch of new products, but many also allow customers to place orders directly from their mobile device.
+Some more in-depth apps include features like product comparisons, wishlists, customer service staff reservations, product holds, as well as browsing maps of the nearest retail locations.

-In addition, various mobile retail strategies are being used to further engage their customer.
-For example, personalized suggestions can be sent to a customer’s mobile device as they browse around your retail store.
-Coupons or promos can also be sent directly to their device to help initiate a sale.
+In addition to providing store and product information, retail apps use various strategies to further engage customers.
+For example, personalized suggestions can be sent to customers’ mobile devices as they browse your store, and coupons or promos can be sent directly to them to help initiate a sale.

-Consider how to apply one of these digital strategies to your retail marketing efforts.
-You might want to start small with just a digital product catalogue or offering some QR codes in store and then move up to a mobile app or a set of customer aware videos or smart shelves.
-Regardless of how you choose to apply these ideas to your retail offering, you’ll be able to attract your customers in a whole new way just by infusing some digital tools into your retail experience.
+Consider how you might apply one (or more!) of these digital strategies to your retail marketing efforts.
+Start small, with just a digital product catalogue or some in-store QR codes, before moving up to more focused technologies like mobile apps, customer aware videos, and smart shelves.
+Regardless of how you choose to apply these tools, you’ll be able to attract customers in a whole new way just by infusing your retail experience with technology.